-The Radiology Department offers immediate appointment availability, high-resolution images, and quick report turnaround, so patients get their results faster.
+The Imaging department offers immediate appointment availability, high-resolution images, and quick report turnaround, so patients get their results faster.
 In order to have your diagnostic testing done at Culbertson Memorial Hospital, you will need a signed order from your provider.

 All of Culbertson Memorial Hospital’s diagnostic imaging tests are read by a premier group of Radiologists.
 Clinical Radiologists, S.C.
-(CRSC), is based in Springfield, Illinois, with more than 55 board certified physicians covering all radiology sub-specialties.
-CRSC is one of the largest and most progressive radiology groups in Illinois.
+(CRSC), is based in Springfield, Illinois, with more than 75 board certified physicians covering all radiology sub-specialties.
+CRSC is one of the largest and most progressive radiology groups in not only Illinois, but according to Radiology Business Journal, the United States.
 CRSC provides service to patients in a variety of settings, including -- tertiary, community, and critical access hospitals; multispecialty and single specialty clinics as well as physician offices.

 CRSC maintains a team of skilled radiologists with many years of experience working with physicians across multiple disciplines.
 Their radiologists deliver quality interpretations for referring physicians and their patients.
 CRSC has general diagnostic as well as fellowship-trained physicians, specializing in all areas of radiology, including-- CT; MRI; Ultrasound; Nuclear Medicine; Interventional Radiology; Pediatric Radiology; Neuroradiology; Musculoskeletal; Cross-Sectional Imaging; and Breast Imaging.

-For more information or to schedule an appointment for your diagnostic testing with the Radiology Department, please call 217-322-4321, ext.
+For more information or to schedule an appointment for your diagnostic testing with the Imaging Department, please call 217-322-4321, ext.
 279.